Polaris 2024 Technical Advisory Committee

 Tom has a Bachelor’s Degree in Electrical and Electronic Engineering from the University of Glasgow and a Master of Business Administration Degree from Strathclyde Graduate Business School.
 He is a registered European Engineer, a Fellow of the IET and a Chartered Engineer.

-Dr Martin Judd is Technical Director of High Frequency Diagnostics and Engineering (HFDE), a Scottish company that specialises in condition monitoring and diagnostic techniques for high voltage (HV) electrical insulation systems.
-His role involves working on-site with electrical utility companies, applying advanced techniques for detecting, diagnosing and monitoring partial discharge (PD) activity in HV equipment such as power transformers, open terminal substations, switchgear and GIS.
+Dr Martin Judd is Technical Director of High Frequency Diagnostics and Engineering (HFDE), a Scottish company that provides partial discharge (PD) technology and diagnostic services for all types of HV equipment and substations.
+His role involves working on-site with HV asset owners, applying advanced techniques for detecting, diagnosing and monitoring PD in equipment such as switchgear, GIS, transformers, bushings and insulators in open terminal substations.
+He also designs and tests a variety of PD sensors at HFDE’s R&D facility located in Glasgow.